Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 This API sets the Campaign linkage fields \(CRM IDs\) in the Mobile SDK that are used to download personalized messages from Campaign.
 The set linkage fields are stored as a base64-encoded JSON string in memory, and they are sent in a custom HTTP header `X-InApp-Auth` in all future Campaign rules download requests until `resetLinkageFields` is invoked.
 These in-memory variables are lost in the following scenarios:

-- When an application crash event occurs, after a graceful termination of the application.
+- When an application crash event occurs.
+- After a graceful termination of the application.
 - When the privacy status is updated to `OPT_OUT`.
+For more information, see [Set and Get Privacy Status](https://aep-sdks.gitbook.io/docs/resources/privacy-and-gdpr#set-and-get-privacy-status)

-For more information, see [Extending the subscriptions to an application resource](https://docs.adobe.com/content/help/en/campaign-standard/using/developing/use-cases--extending-resources/extending-the-subscriptions-to-an-application-resource.html).
+For more information on setting up linkage fields in Campaign, see [Extending the subscriptions to an application resource](https://docs.adobe.com/content/help/en/campaign-standard/using/developing/use-cases--extending-resources/extending-the-subscriptions-to-an-application-resource.html).

 {% tabs %}
 {% tab title="Android" %}